nathadriele/data-engineering-zoomcamp/project-2025/readme.md

-# Data Engineering Project - Mental Health Dashboard
+# Data Engineering Project - Mental Health

 This project demonstrates an end-to-end data pipeline built using modern tools and best practices in data engineering.
 The pipeline extracts, transforms, loads, and visualizes data from a global mental health survey, applying concepts learned in the Data Engineering Zoomcamp.